shiralizadeh/Cycle-Clipboard-Ring/README.md

-# cycle-clipboard-ring README
+# Cycle Clipboard Ring README

-This is the README for your extension "cycle-clipboard-ring".
-After writing up a brief description, we recommend including the following sections.
+Make your clipboard more useful by have a ring of cliboard history.

 ## Features